Skip to content

 Released under the MIT License.
 Copyright (c) 2026 Burcu Sipahioglu Gokbulut.

-You are free to use, modify, and redistribute this project for any purpose — commercial or personal — provided the copyright notice and license text are preserved.
-See the LICENSE file for the full text.
+Free to use, modify, and redistribute — commercial or personal — provided the copyright notice and license text are preserved.

 About